 Gregg started out as a volunteer firefighter and moved up the ladder of his career to the highest post as Fire Chief.
 He has received a 12 year Alberta Service Award and a 20 Year Federal Government Award.
 At his highest point in his career, Gregg realized that his mental health was not in a good place and the ladder he was on needed to be changed.
 So, in 2018 he hit the reset button on his life and “started over” as a probationary firefighter.

-In the past, he has helped set up three Critical Incident Stress Management (CISM) teams and sits on the Rocky View County Fire Health and Wellness committee.
+In the past, he has helped set up three peer to peer progams and Critical Incident Stress Management (CISM) teams and sits on the Rocky View County Fire Health and Wellness committee.
 Gregg met Chad in 2016 on the job in Canmore.
 Their friendship was forged in the water when he joined Chad in 2018 for his first KCPO (Keep Calm and Paddle On), later that year while paddling down the Bow River with Chad and a mutual friend Project All In moved from a thought to reality.